 Wheatley eSports Club

-Girls Who Code™ provides a safe and supportive environment of peers and role models where girls grade 6 th to 12 th learn to see themselves as computer scientists.
+Girls Who Code™ provides a safe and supportive environment of peers and role models where girls in grades 6-12 learn to see themselves as computer scientists.
 Girls learn the concepts of loops, variables, conditionals, and functions that form the basis of all programming languages.
 Participants

 work in teams to complete a computer science impact project that solves a real-world problem in our community.
 The curriculum for this program runs 10 plus weeks, and in addition to providing technical knowledge, also highlights team building and real-life examples of women in tech.
-This program can be completed in-person and remotely.
-Program will launch by September 2021.
+This program can be completed in-person or remote.

 The ManCode™ Mentoring program is a free, virtual (with in-person possibilities), 12-week program for 12- to 17-year-old Black/African American boys.
 ManCode™ Mentoring is a collaboration of PWCC, Microsoft and the 100 Black Men of Twin Cities supported by Comcast LiftZone and initially funded by Hennepin County.
 The program has three pillars:

 1) life skills

 3) career pathways, with an introduction to computer technology, including coding and gaming.